 Feeding homemade raw allows you to source your own ingredients, and only feed what you know your dog can have.

-Before choosing to make your dog's food, I encourage you to do lots of research and talk to a holistic vet with experience in creating raw diets.
-This will prevent unbalanced diets, or a diet lacking important nutrients.
+Before choosing to make your dog's food, I encourage you to do lots of research and talk to a holistic vet with experience in crafting raw dog food recipes and meal plans.
+This will prevent unbalanced diets or a diet lacking essential nutrients.

 To learn more about what your dog requires from a homemade meal, I recommend reading Homemade Raw Dog Food: A Complete and Balanced Raw Diet for Your Dog.
-It breaks down the basics of what makes up a raw diet, and provides some helpful tips for getting started.
+It breaks down the basics of what makes up a raw diet and provides helpful tips for getting started.